Tauranga City Council to pay nearly $30m in Pacific Apartments settlement - NZ Herald

 AdvertisementAdvertise with NZME.

-The architect was Avery Team Architects Limited; and the project manager was MPM Projects (2003) Limited.
+The architect was Avery Team Architects Limited, and the project manager was MPM Projects (2003) Limited.